Skip to main content

 One element of Company Full-Page Profiles that you can customize is the tabs along the top.
 These can consist of:

 The screenshot below shows part of a Company Full-Page Profile, with the tabs ringed in green at the top.
-A Custom Profile Page ("Group Overview") tab is selected, and shown in the main part of the Profile.
+A Custom Profile Page ("Group Overview") tab is selected, and shown in the main part (the left panel) of the Profile.

 Click the image to view enlarged

-There are two different ways that you can include a Custom Profile Page in a Company Full-Page Profiles:
+There are two different ways that you can include a Custom Profile Page in a Company Full-Page Profile:

-We'll go through the different methods - how and why you would use them - in this article.
+We'll go through these different methods - how and why you would use them - in this article.

 What are Custom Profile Pages?

 Pages are ways to display data in particular formats - although they are all customizable.
-Pages are a vital building block in upgraded Planhat (ws.planhat.com), and while they are often organized into Sections/Views/Libraries, they are also great for adding even more functionality and personalization into Company Full-Page Profiles.
+Pages are a vital building block in upgraded Planhat (ws.planhat.com), and while they are often organized into Sections/Views/Libraries, they are also great for adding even more functionality and personalization into Company Full-Page Profiles, where they are called Custom Profile Pages or Profile Page Templates.

 Custom Profile Pages displaying charts/tables of live data are automatically filtered to only show the data of the specific Company in question.